 - details of any money due from life insurance policies

-- details of any money due from pensions or burial clubs
+- details of any lump-sum due from pensions or burial clubs

 Most people take around 25-35 minutes to complete the form.

 - do not have a bank account and have agreed a way for the Department for Work and Pensions to pay you

 - are applying for someone who cannot manage their own affairs